priyamac/PyBer_Analysis/README.md

 Though there is a large disparity in total fares by each city type, they all remain relatively consistent.

 Rural cities have the lowest total fares, and remained between $0 and $500.
-Urban cities had the highest total fares, but they saw a gradual increase in total fares between Jan and end of Feb, before seeing a dip.
+Urban cities had the highest total fares, but they saw a gradual increase in total fares between Jan and end of Feb, before seeing slight fluctuations through to April.
 All three city types saw a slight decline at the end of February.

 ---

 ## Summary

+Using the data collected above, three recommendations can be made for addressing any disparities among the city types.

+One disparity is the proportion of drivers to rides.
+In rural city types, there are 0.624 drivers for every ride, meaning each driver can provide 1.6 rides.
+In comparison, urban cities have 1.48 drivers for every ride, meaning each driver can provide 0.68 rides.

+The supply of drivers outweighs demand in urban cities, causing competition, and could be the cause of the lower average fares.
+One recommendation is to move urban drivers to rural areas, if there is a demand for it.
+As rural areas tend to have a smaller population than cities, it would also be recommended to examine further data to determine the correct number of drivers needed which won’t lead to unproductive labour.
+However, as the average fare for rides is higher in rural cities, another recommendation could be to reduce fairs in those areas to encourage this demand.